-- Some HIPER APARs might not have fixing PTFs available yet.
+- i.
+To ensure that all recommended and critical service is installed with the FMIDs, receive the latest HOLDDATA and use the APPLY CHECK command as follows - Some HIPER APARs might not have fixing PTFs available yet.
 You should analyze the symptom flags for the unresolved HIPER APARs to determine if the reported problem is applicable to your environment and if you should bypass the specific ERROR HOLDs in order to continue the installation of the FMIDs. - This method requires more initial research, but can provide resolution for all HPERs that have fixing PTFs available and not in a PE chain.
-Unresolved PEs or HIPERs might still exist and require the use of BYPASS. - a.
+Unresolved PEs or HIPERs might still exist and require the use of BYPASS. - ii.
 To install the FMIDs without regard for unresolved HIPER APARs, you can add the BYPASS(HOLDCLASS(HIPER)) operand to the APPLY CHECK command.
 This will allow you to install FMIDs, even though one of more unresolved HIPER APARs exist.
-After the FMIDs are installed, use the SMP/E REPORT ERRSYSMODS command to identify unresolved HIPER APARs and any fixing PTFs.
+After the FMIDs are installed, use the SMP/E REPORT ERRSYSMODS command to identify unresolved HIPER APARs and any fixing PTFs. - This method is quicker, but requires subsequent review of the Exception SYSMOD report produced by the REPORT ERRSYSMODS command to investigate any unresolved HIPERs.
+If you have received the latest HOLDDATA, you can also choose to use the REPORT MISSINGFIX command and specify Fix Category IBM.PRODUCTINSTALL-REQUIREDSERVICE to investigate missing recommended service. - If you bypass HOLDs during the installation of the FMIDs because fixing PTFs are not yet available, you can be notified when the fixing PTFs are available by using the APAR Status Tracking (AST) function of the ServiceLink or the APAR Tracking function of Resource Link. - 2.
+After you take actions that are indicated by the APPLY CHECK, remove the CHECK operand and run the job again to perform the APPLY.